-I have found that the best way to get editors to even open your emails (lol) is to meet them.
-Building relationships with editors is really one of the few ways of breaking into a publication that I’ve seen work.
+I have found that the best way to get editors to even open your emails is to meet them in real life.
+Building relationships with editors is one of the few ways of breaking into a publication that I’ve seen work.
 Things just kind of expand out from there.

 Do you generally have article ideas and pitch to relevant publications or find outlets first, then write what they want?

 Generally, yes, I start with article ideas and then pitch to relevant publications.
 Even now, with outlets I’m writing regularly for, I rarely receive an assignment or a situation where they come to me with a story idea and ask me to write it.
 (Those scenarios are my favorite, because it’s less brainstorming on my end, but they’re rare.)